nova-model/nova-tutorial/episodes/07-Advanced-Visualizations.md

     from nova_tutorial.view_models.visualization import VisualizationViewModel
     ```

-*   **Class Definition:**  The `Plotter` object is PyVista's main entry point.
-It will allow you to add meshes and volumes with the properties you've specified.
+*   **Class Definition:**  The `Plotter` object is PyVista\'s main entry point.
+It will allow you to add meshes and volumes with the properties you\'ve specified.

     ```python
     class PyVistaView: